-Umm, what's the Task Scheduler?
-Just open Start menu and type "schedule" in Search box.
+If you ever need to modify or remove the task you created, open Start menu and type "schedule" in the Search box.
 Click Task Scheduler.

-Windows Vista opens another User Account Control dialog to remind you how much it loves and protects you.
+Windows Vista opens another User Account Control dialog to tell how much it loves and protects you.
 Click Continue.

 Expand Task Scheduler Library and click Event Viewer Tasks on the left.

-Here you can see all tasks related to Event Viewer.
+Here you can see all tasks related to the Event Viewer.